wmandai/iprocure-backend-test/README.md

 - Validations and Tests.
 - PHP Code standards and formatting.

-> Since Lumen will be discontinued in future because PHP has made significant improvement in performance and introduction of Larave Octane and Vapor, this application was developed using Laravel Framework.
+> Since Lumen will be discontinued in future because PHP has made significant improvements in performance and introduction of Larave Octane and Vapor, this application was developed using Laravel Framework.

 ## Installation